oracle/rwloadsim/docs/WHATISIT.md

 The way SQL is being processed is similar to how OCI does it with bind and/or define variables, so you can also think of rwloadsim as a way to execute OCI without having to write a C program.
-In most cases, this is done implicitly but if required, you have full control of how bind and/or define is done.
+In most cases, this is done implicitly by matching bind variable names or select list elements in queries to declared variables, but if required, you have full control of how bind and/or define is done.

 As a command line tool (the executable is rwloadsim), RWP\*Load